mira-kine/top-secrets/README.md

 ## TDD for sign up

+- POST { email, password } to '/api/v1/users' creates a new user
 - [x] pseudocode test
 - [x] app use
 - [x] sql table
 - [x] controller for sign up - .post
 - [x] Model create (user) into sql
-- [ ] services middle ware - create user with hashed password
+- [x] services middle ware - create user with hashed password

 ## TDD for sign in

+- POST { email, password } logs in a user
 - [ ] pseudocode test
 - [ ] controller for sign in - .post /sessions
 - [ ] Model - signIn